adlnet/xAPI-SCORM-Profile/xapi-scorm-profile.md

 To suspend a SCO attempt, send a statement with the suspended ADL Verb, the object ID set to the IRI for this SCO, and the context activity's parent activity set to the course activity IRI.
 And to resume the SCO attempt, send a statement with the resumed ADL Verb, the object ID set to the IRI for this SCO, and the context activity's parent activity set to the course activity IRI.
 Continue to use the same attemptId query parameter as generated during the initialization process.

 To find the learner’s experiences of the latest attempt, query the LRS for statements with an activity ID of the SCO IRI.
 Since the LRS returns statements ordered by descending stored time, the first statement in the list should be from the latest attempt.
 Use the context activity's grouping SCO IRI, with the attemptId query parameter, to query the LRS again for all statements with a related activity ID of that attempt SCO IRI.

+### Single session attempt process
+The following steps illustrate the general process to represent a single session attempt.
+See the appendix for a full example.
+1. The

 ## 6.0 Mapping the SCORM Data Model to xAPI Statements
 The following is a list of SCORM data model elements and the equivalent xAPI statement.
 Using this mapping will allow systems to interpret the xAPI statements in an interoperable way.
 A complete list of SCORM data model elements and their mapping to xAPI is listed in the [Appendix](#complete-scorm-to-xapi-data-model-mapping).